djeada/Stanford-Machine-Learning/slides/06_logistic_regression.md

     print("Gradient:", gradient)
 ```

-In the example usage, we define a small sample dataset with features \( X \) and labels \( y \), initialize the theta vector, and compute both the cost and the gradient.
+In the example usage, we define a small sample dataset with features $X$ and labels $y$, initialize the theta vector, and compute both the cost and the gradient.
 The computed cost and gradient are printed out for inspection.

 ### Multiclass Classification Problems